Opendigitalradio/dablin/README.md

 ```
 dablin -d ~/bin/dab2eti -c 11D -s 0xd911
 ```

-With the console version, instead of the desired service it is also possible to directly request a specific sub-channel by using `-r` (for DAB) or `-R` (for DAB+).

 Using `dab2eti` the E4000 tuner is recommended as auto gain is supported with it.
 If you want/have to use a gain value you can specify it using